-- 1. Permission forms must be obtained through the guidance counselor. - 2.
-Permissions forms, signed by both student and parent, must be submitted to the administration prior to the proposed college/career day.
+- 1. Permission forms must be obtained through the HS office. - 2.
+Permissions forms, signed by both student and parent, must be submitted to the administration prior to the proposed college/career day as a pre-planned absence day form.
+College/Career Day forms must be returned to the attendance secretary WITH a signature from the College or Career Supervisor to validate the visit. - 3.
+Additional days may be requested if there is evidence provided to the office.
+If a student doesn't give evidence on previous used days, another day will not be issued.

-To be eligible to participate in college days or career days, a student cannot have accrued 6 detentions or more and must not have earned an in-school suspension or out-of-school suspension during the current school year.
-Also, a student must have less than 8 days of absence for the school year.
+To be eligible to participate in college days or career days, a student cannot have accrued 6 detentions or more and must not have earned an out-of-school suspension during the current school year.
+Also, a student must have less than 10 days of absence for the school year.